bentoml/BentoML/DEVELOPMENT.md

 - ci: (changes to configuration files and scripts)
 - revert: (reverts a previous commit)

-Once your pull request created, an automated test run will be triggered on your branch and the BentoML authors will be notified to review your code changes.
-Once tests are passed and reviewer has signed off, we will merge your pull request.
+Once your pull request is created, an automated test run will be triggered on your branch and the BentoML authors will be notified to review your code changes.
+Once tests are passed and a reviewer has signed off, we will merge your pull request.